A Review of Neural Networks in Precipitation Prediction: Literature Survey

-As illustrated in Figure \ref{Convolution calculation process}, the convolution operation in a CNN uses a simple 4 $\times$ 4 input image patch $X$ and a 3 $\times$ 3 kernel.
+As illustrated in Figure~\ref{Convolution calculation process}, the convolution operation in a CNN uses a simple 4 $\times$ 4 input image patch $X$ and a 3 $\times$ 3 kernel $K$.
 The kernel is sequentially applied to overlap subregions of the input through cross-correlation, where corresponding elements are multiplied and summed to produce a single scalar value.
-Specifically, the highlighted 3 $\times$ 3 region in the upper-left corner of the input is multiplied elementwise with the kernel, and the products are summed to yield the output at position $Y_{1,1}=24$.
-The kernel is then shifted one step to the right, generating the output at $Y_{1,2}=16$.
-Repeating this process across the input produces the complete 2$ \times$ 2 feature map.
-After the convolution step, a pooling operation can be applied to further downsample the resulting feature map.
-Pooling reduces the spatial resolution while retaining the most salient information, thereby improving computational efficiency and providing a degree of translational invariance.
+Specifically, the highlighted 3 $\times$ 3 region in the upper-left corner of the input is multiplied elementwise with the kernel, yielding the output value $Y_{1,1}=24$.
+By shifting the kernel with one stride, the process generates subsequent values such as $Y_{1,2}=16$, eventually producing the complete 2$ \times$ 2 feature map.
+After the convolution step, a pooling operation is applied to further downsample the feature map.
+Pooling reduces the spatial resolution while retaining the most important information, thereby improving computational efficiency and providing a certain degree of translational invariance.
 In this case, the pooled output is resized to a single scalar value $max\{24,16,20,37\}=37$.
 Alternatively, average pooling could be used to compute the mean value within each region.
-Such pooling operations play an important role in progressively summarizing the feature representations learned by the network.
+From the above steps, it can be seen that the pooling operation can gradually summarize the feature representations learned by the network.

 A typical example is a purely CNN-based model using radar composite data from DWD to predict rainfall in Germany\cite{Ayzel2020}.
 The CNN architecture captures spatial correlations in consecutive radar frames, taking recent radar reflectivity maps as input and directly predicts precipitation fields for future lead times.
 The evaluation showed that the CNN produced more accurate precipitation predictions than both persistence and optical flow, especially for convective rainfall.
-Another application is PERSIANN-CNN, proposed by Sadeghi et al.\cite{Mojtaba2019}, using a CNN architecture that processes two input channels (IR and WV) through separate convolutional branches.
-Their model took infrared (IR) channel (10.7 $\mu$m) and Water Vapor (WV) channel (6.7 $\mu$m) from Geostationary Operational Environmental Satellite (GOES) as input data, with a rainfall rate map at the same spatial and temporal resolution as the output target.
-As shown in Figure~\ref{CNN Model}, the inputs were separately convolved in 2 branches in order to extract diverse features, and then were merged with a concatenation function.
-Prior to the final output, the researchers upsampled the intermediate result by convolutional transpose function (2D ConvTranspose).
-Another note worth mentioning is they chose rectified linear unit (ReLU) as the activation function for nonlinearity and simplicity in computing the gradient.